Ares-Labs/client/README.md

 ## User guide
 1. Run the server via your favourite IDE or via the CLI.
 (If you want to know how to do this use the server README)
 >* [Server README](https://git.ti.howest.be/TI/2022-2023/s3/analysis-and-development-project/projects/group-06/server/-/blob/main/readme.md)
+2. Run `npm install`command in your client terminal.

-2. Run `npm run dev` command in your client terminal.
+3. Run `npm run dev` command in your client terminal.
-3. Click on the http://localhost:5173/ link
+4. Click on the http://localhost:5173/ link